-At SVEC, the operations department is in charge of the day-to-day management of over 4,100 miles of electric distribution.
-Operations is of great importance as it constructs and maintains SVEC’s infrastructure, insuring safe and reliable energy delivery.
+At Suwannee Vallely Electric Cooperative (SVEC), the operations department is in charge of the day-to-day management of over 4,100 miles of electric distribution.
+Operations is of great importance as it constructs and maintains SVEC’s infrastructure, ensuring safe and reliable energy delivery.

 Because our power lines interface with private property, we often receive questions concerning several issues.
 The information below provides some insight and answers to some of these frequent questions and concerns.